Market Design for Scaling Up Local Clean Energy Systems

 Why is market design important for Smart Local Energy Systems?

-Our project aims to answer the research question “How can local and system-level energy markets be designed to successfully integrate smart local energy systems (SLES) at the national scale?”
+Our project aimed to answer the research question “How can local and system-level energy markets be designed to successfully integrate Smart Local Energy Systems (SLES) at the national scale?”

 Energy markets are a critical energy system component: